hpgrahsl/kryptonite-for-kafka/connect-transform-kryptonite/README.md

 or

-- to NOT store the keyset materials at the client-side in the first place, but instead resolve keysets at runtime from a cloud KMS such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) which is supported as well.
+- to NOT store the keyset materials at the client-side in the first place, but instead resolve keysets at runtime from a cloud KMS — [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), and [GCP Secret Manager](https://cloud.google.com/secret-manager) are all supported.

-_In general though, this can be considered a "chicken-and-egg" problem since the confidential settings in order to access a remote KMS also need to be store somewhere somehow._
+_In general though, this can be considered a "chicken-and-egg" problem since the confidential settings in order to access a remote KMS also need to be stored somewhere somehow._

 Since the configuration parameter `field_mode` in the configuration above is set to 'OBJECT', complex field types are processed as a whole instead of element-wise, the latter of which can be achieved by choosing `ELEMENT` mode.